TN 29 (05-25)

 • real property having a fair market value of $200,000 or less.

-No sooner than 10 days after the filing of an affidavit, the affiant may deliver a certified copy of the affidavit to any person who was indebted to the decedent or who has possession of personal property belonging to the estate.
+The affiant may deliver a certified copy of the affidavit to any person who was indebted to the decedent or who has possession of personal property belonging to the estate.
 Or.
-Rev. Stat. § 114.535(4).
-(Additional procedures apply when the deceased was known to be the lessee of a safe deposit box.
-See Or.
-Rev. Stat. § 114.537.)
-Request adequate evidence if a person claims to be the personal representative.
-For a discussion of adequate documentation for legal representatives, see GN 02301.035.
-Upon receipt of the certified affidavit, SSA must pay to the affiant the amounts owed the decedent.
+Stat. § 114.535(1).
+Upon receipt of a certified affidavit, the person must pay the affiant the amounts owed the decedent.
 Or.
-Rev. Stat. §§ 114.535(1)-(2).
+Stat. § 114.535(1).

 1. 1.